UniMath/agda-unimath/src/metric-spaces/precomplete-isometries-pseudometric-spaces.lagda.md

       ( isometry-unit-cauchy-pseudocompletion-Pseudometric-Space P)
 ```

-### The property of being a precomplete short map from a pseudometric space to a metric space
+### The property of being a precomplete isometry from a pseudometric space to a metric space

 ```agda
 module _